Jake Stringer

-Jake Stringer (born 25 April 1994) is a professional Australian rules footballer playing for the Greater Western Sydney Giants in the Australian Football League (AFL).
-He previously played for the Western Bulldogs from 2013 to 2017 and the Essendon Football Club from 2018 to 2024.
+Jake Stringer (born 25 April 1994) is a professional Australian rules footballer who previously played for the Western Bulldogs from 2013 to 2017, the Essendon Football Club from 2018 to 2024 and the Greater Western Sydney Giants from 2025 to 2026.
 Stringer was selected in the All-Australian team in 2015 and won an AFL premiership with the Bulldogs in 2016, the club's first in 62 years.
-He has also led his clubs' goalkicking on six occasions (three for the Western Bulldogs and three for Essendon).
+He has also led his clubs' goalkicking on seven occasions (three for the Western Bulldogs, three for Essendon and once for Greater Western Sydney).

 Early life

 Stringer played junior football with the Eaglehawk Football Club and played for the Bendigo Pioneers in the TAC Cup.
 After suffering a leg fracture in 2011, he was still able to show strong form for the Bendigo Gold in the VFL.
 He was drafted by the Bulldogs with the fifth overall selection in the 2012 national draft.